brajeshwar/brajeshwar.github.io/contact.md

 ---

+[Please pick a schedule](https://meet.brajeshwar.com) appropriate to you, and let's meet/talk.

+---

-Email is perhaps the best communication medium, and I'm happy to get cold emails.
+Of course, email is always the first and best communication medium, and I'm happy to get cold emails.
 I love thoughtful cold emails and would definitely reply.
 Here are a few tips;

 - Short and grabs attention.